Yamuna-97/Farmer-Buyer-Direct-Marketplace-Portal-website/README.md

 - RESTful API design
 - MongoDB integration with Mongoose
 - Context API for state management

-## 📞 Support

-For issues or questions, please refer to the code comments or consult the component documentation.

----

 **Happy Farming & Shopping! 🌾🛒**